Asset Management Plan

 Share Recreation and Culture Levels of Service Public Survey on Facebook Share Recreation and Culture Levels of Service Public Survey on Twitter Share Recreation and Culture Levels of Service Public Survey on Linkedin Email Recreation and Culture Levels of Service Public Survey link

 The City of Thunder Bay strives to measure the services that our citizens are receiving, and how effective we are at delivering those services.
-These measures relate to how citizens feel about the City’s services terms of their quality, reliability, accessibility, responsiveness, sustainability and of course, their cost.
+These measures relate to how citizens feel about the City’s services in terms of their quality, reliability, accessibility, responsiveness, sustainability and of course, their cost.
 This will allow the City to measure these levels of service to ensure a clear understanding on how the citizens feel about the services and the value for their tax dollars.
-This survey will be used to track citizen satisfaction with Parks and Open Spaces services over time and their willingness to pay for these services.
+This survey will be used to track citizen satisfaction with Superior North EMS services within the City of Thunder Bay over time.

 Throughout the planning process your thoughts, opinions and satisfaction levels will be used to shape the plan, priorities and strategies for future levels of service.